vas0011/cse15l-lab-reports/lab2.md

 **A terminal interaction where you log into your ieng6 account without being asked for a password.**\
 ![Image](part2question3.png)
 # Part 3
-Something new I learned is
+Something new I learned was how to create a web server.
+I learned that you need to have a URL hander a Server.java file and a java file with the handle request method.
+I also learned you can get queries from the web server using the ```.getQuery()``` method.